nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.2.Change History/index.md

 # Change History #
 ### Version: 1.0: Status: RC5 ###
- - All profile urls containing the string http://fhir.nhs.net have this string replaced by https://fhir.nhs.uk or http://fhir.hl7.org.uk.
+ - All profile urls containing the string http://fhir.nhs.net have this string replaced by https://fhir.nhs.uk or http://fhir.hl7.org.uk for standard CareConnect profiles.
  - All system urls for valuesets containing the string http://fhir.nhs.net/Valueset have this string replaced by https://fhir.nhs.uk when the url appears as data in the coding.system element.
  - All system urls for valuesets containing the string http://hl7.org/fhir/ValueSet have this string replaced by http://hl7.org/fhir when the url appears as data in the coding.system element.
+ - Changed versioning for all profiles and valuesets from 1-0 to 1.
+ - Constrained CareConnect standard profiles for Condition and Encounter to CareConnect-ADW profiles to reflect ADW business requirements.
- - Inserted CareConnect standard profiles as replacements for ADW Patient, Condition, Encounter, Location, Organization and Practitioner.
+ - Inserted CareConnect standard profiles as replacements for ADW Patient, Location, Organization and Practitioner.
 The impact on instances is as follows:-
  - **ADW-Patient-1-0**
  - All labels for elements removed.
  - Patient.identifier slice NHS number renamed to Identifier # 1 [nhsNumber]